 16. Paro Valley – Beyond Tiger's Nest

-While most people only associate Paro with Tiger's Nest, the entire valley deserves exploration as one of the essential Places to Visit in Bhutan.
+While most people only associate Paro with Tiger's Nest, the entire valley deserves exploration as one of the essential Places to visit in Bhutan.
 Start at the National Museum (housed in an ancient watchtower) for an excellent introduction to Bhutanese culture.

-Don't miss Kyichu Lhakhang, one of Bhutan's oldest temples allegedly built in the 7th century.
+Don't miss Kyichu Lhakhang, one of Bhutan's oldest temples, allegedly built in the 7th century.
 The story goes that it was one of 108 temples built in a single day to pin down a demoness who was preventing the spread of Buddhism.
 True or not, the temple has an incredibly peaceful energy.

 Drukgyel Dzong, a picturesque ruin with Mt.
 Jumolhari in the background, makes for killer photos.
 And simply wandering through the traditional farmhouses with their distinctive architecture gives you a feel for rural Bhutanese life.
+Calm surroundings, ancient buildings, and a great starting point for exploring Bhutan tourist places.

 - Location: Western Bhutan, about 50 km from Thimphu.